Bikini Jones and the Temple of Eros

-Bikini Jones and the Temple of Eros is a 2010 American made for cable comedy erotic film written and directed by Fred Olen Ray (under the pseudonym name Nicholas Juan Medina).
+Bikini Jones and the Temple of Eros is a 2010 American made-for-cable comedy erotic film written and directed by Fred Olen Ray (under the pseudonym name Nicholas Juan Medina).
 It is a porn spoof of Indiana Jones.

 Plot

-Dr. Bikini Jones (Christine Nguyen), an archaeologist, steals the Golden Idol which happens to be the key to a mysterious place called the Temple of Eros.
+Dr. Bikini Jones, an archaeologist, steals the Golden Idol which happens to be the key to a mysterious place called the Temple of Eros.
 Legend has it that anyone who discovers the Tiara of Ayesha in that temple becomes the supreme ruler of the country Moronica.
-Jones must prevail against her adversary, Evilla Cruella (Heather Vandeven), to get to the tiara.
+Jones must prevail against her adversary, Evilla Cruella, to get to the tiara.